geany/www.geany.org/page_content/documentation/faq.md

 Adjust the `C:\installed-path\Geany` according to your Geany installation.
 Take care to put the `^"` (carrot-quote) as shown.
 This is the way to escape the quotes-within-the-quotes.
-There's a space before `geany.exe`.
+There is a blank space before `geany.exe`.

 Optionally, click on `Change Icon ...` and browse to the Geany installation folder, then to the Geany executable file: `bin\geany.exe`.
 Click on the